Mission Dolores Neighborhood

 but NOT open to parties of 8 or more.

 If you plan to bring 8 or more walkers to a regular tour,

 click here for more information on booking private group tours.

 This tour covers the history of San Francisco from the perspective of the one neighborhood that's been through it all.
 Learn about the Spanish mission that formed the neighborhood, hear the magnificent tale of how the neighborhood survived the 1906 earthquake and fire, discover who the local streets are named after, and experience what this vibrant area is like today.

-Sunday, November 2 at 11:00 am given by Renee Berger
+Sunday, December 21 at 11:00 am given by Christine Giordano

 This tour is also scheduled on those dates in the calendar below (after the map) where the tour time